confluentinc/learn-kafka-courses/kafka-streams/README.md

 The time concepts exercise uses an aggregation with windowing.
 However, this example uses a custom `TimestampExtractor` to use timestamps embedded in the record itself (event time) to drive the behavior of Kafka Steams application.

+To run this example execute ` ./gradlew runStreams -Pargs=time`.

-Your output will include statements from the `TimestampExtractor` when it executes and it should look something like this:
+Your output will include statements from the `TimestampExtractor` and it should look something like this:
 ```text
 Extracting time of 1622155705696 from {"order_id": "instore-1", "electronic_id": "HDTV-2333", "user_id": "10261998", "price": 2000.0, "time": 1622155705696}